 - 4.1 It is the Board's policy to provide a speedy, efficient and cost effective service to all parties involved in the licensing process. - 4.2 Decisions on licensing matters will be taken in accordance with an approved scheme of delegation aimed at underlining the principles of timely, efficient and effective decision-making. - 4.3 The delegations will be made by the Board in accordance with the Act.
 A table setting out how the Board has delegated its various licensing functions is attached at Appendix 1.
 Many of the decisions and functions are largely administrative in nature such as the grant of non contentious applications, including for example those occasional licences where no representations have been made.
-These decisions will be delegated to the Clerk to the Board. - 4.4 In order to maintain an overview the Board will receive regular reports regarding the use of delegated decision-making powers. - 4.5 In general the Board will meet in public, although members may retire into private session to consider confidential materials provided to them or their decision in appropriate cases.
-Decisions of the Board, together with reasons, will be made public.
+These decisions will be delegated to the Clerk to the Board. - 4.4 In order to maintain an overview the Board will receive regular reports regarding the use of delegated decision-making powers including a combined annual finance and functions report. - 4.5 The Board must hold its meetings in public.
+Members may retire into private session to deliberate any matter before making a decision.
+Decisions of the Board, together with reasons, must be made public.